CHAS-FM: History

 The station was originally launched by Highland Broadcasting on May 15, 1964 as CJIC-FM, a sister station to CJIC and CJIC-TV.
 In 1976, the stations briefly became the property of Huron Broadcasting, retained the television station but sold the radio stations to Gilder Broadcasting under concentration of media ownership rules.
 With the TV and radio stations no longer having common ownership, the radio stations adopted the new callsigns and signed on as CFYN (for the AM station) and CHAS on February 1, 1977.

 The original on air schedule of CHAS included Berg Neuman from 6:00 - 10:00 a.m., CBC Radio's Morningside from 10:00 a.m. - noon, Brian W. Martin from noon - 2:00 p.m., Fred Edwards from 2:00 - 6:00 p.m., Tony Marziale from 6:00 – 10:00 p.m., CBC Radio's The World at Ten and Mostly Music from 10:00 p.m. - midnight and "The Incredible Rod Wayne" from midnight – 6:00 a.m.
 The station dropped its CBC programming after CBSM was launched in 1981.

 In 1985, CFYN and CHAS were sold to Telemedia.
 Telemedia refined the "Beautiful Music" format of CHAS, incorporating elements of the "Music of Your Life" format to create a hybrid that was targeted mainly at the 45 plus listener.

 As the influence of Sault Ste.
 Marie, Michigan's WYSS attracted more of the Ontario audience, pressure to follow suit grew.
 CHAS evolved to a younger sound, moving the format to adult contemporary and adopting Lite 100.5 as the station's branding, later changing to Mix 100.

 By the early 1990s, the Sault Ste.
 Marie area's economic circumstances combined with diminishing audiences on both of the city's Canadian commercial AM stations severely curtailed the profitability of Telemedia's Soo radio operations, prompting Telemedia to enter into a local management agreement (LMA) with Pelmorex, retaining ownership of CHAS but giving Pelmorex the management rights; the companies' Sault AM signals (Telemedia's CFYN and Pelmorex's CKCY) would be turned off as part of the deal.
 The arrangement, one of the first LMAs in the Canadian radio industry, took effect on August 31, 1992, with CHAS moving into CJQM-FM's studios at 642 Great Northern Road, where the two stations remain to this day.
 The deal also saw all but 3 CHAS staffers being laid off: Marlene Yanni would stay on as sales representative, while James Warner-Smith would become program director; Gino Cavallo was offered the news/sports director position, but instead accepted a public relations and play-by-play position with the Sault Ste.
 Marie Greyhounds hockey club.
-Several former CKCY staffers would join CHAS, including Frank Raven, Scott Turnbull, the late John Campbell, John Murtha, the late Mitch Drolet and Dan Bonk.
+Several former CKCY staffers would join CHAS, including Frank Raven, Scott Turnbull, the late John Campbell, John Murtha, the late Mitch Drolet and the late Dan Bonk.